confluentinc/ksql/documentation/quickstart-non-docker.rst

 1. Download the data generator jar file <TODO: insert download link>

 2. Produce Kafka data to a topic ``pageviews`` using the provided data generator.
-The following example generates data with a value in DELIMITED format
+The following example continuously generates data with a value in DELIMITED format

 .. sourcecode:: bash

    $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=pageview format=delimited topic=pageviews maxInterval=10000 bootstrap-server=kafka:29092

 3. Produce Kafka data to a topic ``users`` using the provided data generator.
-The following example generates data with a value in Json format
+The following example continuously generates data with a value in Json format

    .. sourcecode:: bash